Using Debt Snowball Apps to Pay off Debt

 Before You Begin

 Before you start paying down your debts using this or any other method, you'll have to get organized.
 Gather statements for all your loans, including credit cards with balances and any other debts you have outstanding.
-Ramsey is not concerned with paying off mortgages in this plan, so whether you include that debt is up to you.
+Ramsey did not specifically include paying off mortgages in this plan, so whether you include that debt is up to you.

 Ignore the interest rates when you're listing the debts.
 You're only concerned with the current balance on each debt.
-If two debts happen to have identical balances, you can use the interest rate as your guide and give that debt a higher priority.
+If two debts happen to have identical balances, you can use the interest rate as your guide and give that debt a higher priority but this is not what is important.

 Now put $1,000 into a savings account for emergencies.
 If you don't have $1,000 right now, save that amount up before you get started.
 Make minimum payments on your debts until you set aside this money.